mccarthydanielle/rhony/README.md

 ### Roadmap

-Check out upcoming and in process feature on this trello board.
+Check out upcoming and in process features on <a href="https://trello.com/b/xQZW7ark/rhony">this trello board </a>.

 ###Contributions
 If you'd like to contribute and get involved, send me an email or open an issue on github.
 If you are a more hands on person, just submit a pull request.